DevExpress-Examples/winforms-dashboard-data-federation/Readme.md

 * [Form1.cs](./CS/DataFederationExample/Form1.cs) (VB: [Form1.vb](./VB/DataFederationExample/Form1.vb))
 <!-- default file list end -->

-# How to Bind a Dashboard to a Federated Data Source Created at Runtime
+# Dashboard for WinForms - How to Bind a Dashboard to a Federated Data Source Created at Runtime

 This example creates at runtime the following data sources: